-1.3 Continuing Impact of COVID-19 Pandemic on the Company's Business
+1.4 Continuing Impact of COVID-19 Pandemic on the Company's Business

 The COVID-19 pandemic started to become widespread in the Philippines in early March 2020 and its impact has been continuing until the date of the approval of these financial statements.
-The measures taken by the government to contain the virus have affected economic conditions and the Company's business operations.

-The following are the impact of the COVID-19 pandemic to the Company's business:
+In 2022, the country's economic status improved because of reopening of local and international travels and loosening of health and safety protocols and restrictions.
+Demand and supply of products are slowly returning to pre-pandemic levels.
+As a result, overall continuing impact of the COVID-19 pandemic to the Company is continuously improving.